Clover-Stuff/SNDv1Functions/README.md

 All functions include EmmyLua-style annotations (---@param, ---@return) to improve editor support and ease of use by providing clear parameter and return type information.
 This helps with autocompletion and inline documentation in editors that support these annotations.

-While there is a similar utility by Friendly (WigglyMuffin) that covers many related functions, it includes additional features beyond just the core SND v1 helpers.
+While there is a similar utility by Friendly/WigglyMuffin that covers many related functions, it includes additional features beyond just the core SND v1 helpers.
 This project offers a lean, focused set of functions that only cover the original SND v1 helpers for simple import and use.

 ---